2019 SEA Games: Sponsors

 There were three tiers of sponsorship for the 2019 Southeast Asian Games, depending on the amount of funds a company contributes to the games; Preferred sponsors contributed ₱500,000, Gold sponsors contributed ₱2,000,000 and Platinum sponsors contributed ₱3,000,000.
-Philippine Airlines provided the air transport for the delegates of the games.
+Philippine Airlines provided the air transport for the delegates of the Games.
 Singapore-based Razer Inc. will be involved in the organization of the Esports events.

-Six companies have sealed their partnership agreements with PHISGOC during the sponsorship signing ceremonies on February 13, 2019.
-Atos, an international company which is also the IT Partner of the Olympic and Paralympic Games, is designated as the official games management system provider.
+Six companies signed their partnership agreements with PHISGOC on February 13, 2019.
 France-based GL events provided the overlays and temporary structures of the 39 sporting venues to be used for the 2019 SEA Games.
-Grand Sport, a sports apparel company from Thailand, is the official provider of the uniforms for the workforce, volunteers and technical officials.
-The official kits of the national athletes of the host country will be provided by ASICS.
-Mikasa, Marathon, and Molten are the providers of the official game balls and sporting equipment of the games, all brought in by Sonak Corporation.
+Grand Sport Group, a sports apparel company from Thailand, was the official provider of the uniforms for the workforce, volunteers and technical officials.
+The official kits of the national athletes of the host country were provided by Asics.
+Mikasa, Marathon, and Molten were the providers of the official game balls and sporting equipment of the games, all brought in by Sonak Corporation.
 PHISGOC appointed MediaPro Asia as the official exclusive production, media rights, marketing and sponsorship agent of the games.

-Autonomous vehicle (AV) service from United States-based COAST Autonomous was used to serve athletes and officials between the athletes' village, aquatic center and athletics stadium in New Clark City.
+Autonomous vehicle (AV) services from United States-based COAST Autonomous was used to serve athletes and officials between the athletes' village, aquatic center and athletics stadium in New Clark City.
 This will be the first ever implementation of an AV service in a major sporting event.

-SM Lifestyle, Inc., an arm of SM Prime Holdings, was named the regional games' official venue partner with the venue for men's basketball and ice hockey to be held in facilities managed by the SM Group.
+SM Lifestyle, Inc., an arm of SM Prime Holdings, was named the Games' official venue partner with the venues for men's basketball and ice hockey held in facilities managed by the SM Group.

 Pennsylvania-based NEP Group was the official host broadcaster of the games which sold full and partial broadcasting rights to other broadcasters.

-Skyworth was named as the official television partner in the games.
+Skyworth was named as the official television partner of the Games.
 They covered events prior to the competition proper including the torch relays in the Philippines and Malaysia, as well as the Game Hub and Fan Zones.
 The platinum-tier sponsorship was helped secured by Singapore firm Mediapro Asia.

-Mastercard is the main sponsor of the games' official mobile app which would allow users to view the schedule and results as well purchase tickets and food in the venue.
+Mastercard was the main sponsor of the Games' official mobile app which would allow users to view the schedule and results as well purchase tickets and food in the venue.

-The organizers secured insurance for the games' athletes and officials from Standard Insurance Co.
-Inc. which covered a period of October 15 – December 15, 2019, with each beneficiary having a coverage of ₱300 thousand.
-The insurance plan covers death or any accident-related injuries incurred both during the games and in training, and losses due to sabotage and terrorist acts.
+The organizers secured insurance for the Games' athletes and officials from Standard Insurance which covered a period of October 15 – December 15, 2019, with each beneficiary having a coverage of ₱300 thousand.
+The insurance plan covered deaths or any accident-related injuries incurred both during the Games and in training, as well as losses due to sabotage and terrorist acts.
 Standard Insurance has EMA-Global as its medical service provider partner.